The Ultimate Guide to Cockroach Prevention, Treatment and Control in Singapore

 What to do if you Spot a Cockroach Infestation

 If an infestation is detected, immediate action should be taken.
 Each breed of cockroach produces 100-200 young from one mating pair, and they reach sexual maturation within a matter of days.
 It is likely for cockroaches to multiply exponentially into the thousands.
-People in flats should contact their landlord and pest control providers immediately to prevent the spread of cockroaches to other homes.
+People in flats should contact their landlords and pest control providers immediately to prevent the spread of cockroaches to other homes.
 If in a house, a pest control provider should again be called.

 Cockroaches carry many diseases in their feces and on their bodies.